-Unlike the SC memory model, finding an appropriate correctness model for concurrent data structures under the C/C++11 memory model is challenging.
-For example, linearizability no longer fits C/C++ by the fact that the C/C++ memory model allows atomic loads to read from atomic stores that appear later in the trace and that it is in general impossible to produce a sequential history that preserves program order for the C/C++ memory model.
+Unlike the SC memory model, applying linearizability can be complicated under C/C++ by the fact that the C/C++ memory model allows atomic loads to read from atomic stores that appear later in the trace and that it is in general impossible to produce a sequential history that preserves program order for the C/C++ memory model.
+Intuitively however, we can weaken some constraints, e.g. the happens-before edges in some cases, to generate a reordering of ordering points such that they yield a sequential history that is consistent with the specification.
+We formalize our approach as follow.